16th Street Baptist Church bombing: Background

 In the years leading up to the 16th Street Baptist Church bombing, Birmingham had earned a national reputation as a tense, violent and racially segregated city, in which even tentative racial integration in any form was met with violent resistance.
 Martin Luther King Jr. described Birmingham as "probably the most thoroughly segregated city in the United States."
 Birmingham's Commissioner of Public Safety, Theophilus Eugene "Bull" Connor, led the effort in enforcing racial segregation in the city through the use of violent tactics.

-Black and white residents of Birmingham had access to different public amenities such as water fountains and places of public gathering such as movie theaters.
-The city had no Black police officers or firefighters and most Black residents could expect to find menial employment in professions such as cooks and cleaners.
+Black and white residents of Birmingham were segregated between different public amenities, such as water fountains, and places of public gathering such as movie theaters.
+The city had no black police officers or firefighters and most black residents could expect to find only menial employment in professions such as cooks and cleaners.
 Black residents did not just experience segregation in the context of leisure and employment, but also in the context of their freedom and well-being.
-Given the state's disenfranchisement of most Black people since the turn of the century, by making voter registration essentially impossible, few of the city's Black residents were registered to vote.
-Bombings at Black homes and institutions were a regular occurrence, with at least 21 separate explosions recorded at Black properties and churches in the eight years before 1963.
+Given the state's disenfranchisement of most black people since the turn of the century, by making voter registration essentially impossible, few of the city's black residents were registered to vote.
+Bombings at black homes and institutions were a regular occurrence, with at least 21 separate explosions recorded at black properties and churches in the eight years before 1963.
 However, none of these explosions had resulted in fatalities.
 These attacks earned the city the nickname "Bombingham".